dipien/semantic-version-gradle-plugin/README.md

 ./gradlew incrementVersion --versionIncrementType=MAJOR
 ```

+##### versionIncrementType option

+Define the type of increment.
+Possible values: MAJOR, MINOR, PATCH

+##### versionIncrementBranch option

+The branch where the version increment will be committed and pushed

 ## Donations

 Donations are greatly appreciated.
 You can help us to pay for our domain and this project development.